Knerten0815/masters-thesis/content/methodology.typ

 = Methodology <methodology>
-// #TODO[documents the design and implementation of the implemented techniques to represent similarity relationships among analogue compounds.
-This chapter describes the algorithmic approach for visualizing mutual similarities between analogues, includes technical considerations and how the visualization techniques integrate into the ChemSpaceExplorer application.]
 Similarity maps are heat maps highlighting atomic similarity relationships between two compounds as described in @simmaps_ch and  @simmaps_cite.
 This chapter introduces Stacked Similarity Maps, that visually emphasize the atomic similarity relationships within a group of compounds of arbitrary size.
 Aditionally, the Stacked Group Similarity metric and Stacked Query Similarity metric are described, that will be used in @results to benchmark the validity of the Stacked Similarity Map visualization technique.